-Many if not most of the rechargeable electric toothbrushes (such as Oral-B and Sonicare) nowadays come with an indicator which lights up or shuts off the toothbrush when you brush too hard.
+Most rechargeable electric toothbrushes, especially the higher-end ones, nowadays come with an indicator which lights up or shuts off the toothbrush when you brush too hard.

 Many people also find these easier to use than manual toothbrushes, and most of them are also more effective than manual brushes.

 Although their initial purchase price is higher and the replacement brush heads are more expensive, they can save you money in the long run.

 What about toothpaste?

 In terms of actual benefits, the big advantage of toothpaste is that most toothpastes contain fluoride.
-Though in order to for it to be effective, you should spit it out after brushing and not rinse afterwards!
-But you can achieve the same effect by using a mouthwash containing fluoride after brushing if you prefer.
+For it to be effective, you should spit it out after brushing and not rinse afterwards!
+But you can achieve a similar effect by using a mouthwash containing fluoride after brushing if you hate the taste of toothpaste.